digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 After attempting to pull some simple ads data myself, I have a new found empathy for marketers who have to spend time in the Google Ads UI.

-Google Analytics is perennially attacked for reporting metrics below that of various digital ads platforms such as Google or Meta.
-Analytics will report between 10-30% less sessions than clicks for a given campaign and time period.
-Many users use ad blockers, and many bounce before the GA tag has had a chance to load.
+Google Analytics is perennially attacked for reporting data less than that of various digital ads platforms such as Google or Meta.
+Google Analytics will typically report between 10-30% less sessions than Google Ads clicks for a given campaign and time period.
+Many users use ad blockers, and many bounce before the analytics tag has had a chance to load.

-There are many reasons why Google Ads and Analytics will report different data.
 Ads conversions are attributed to the date of click while analytics to the date of conversion.
-Sessions are downstream of clicks as outlined above.
 Some campaigns may not be tagged properly.

 I wanted to rule out an attribution issue further upstream from conversions so I compared Google Ads clicks with Google Analytics sessions at the campaign level.